nomadkaraoke/python-audio-separator/README.md

 Summary: Easy to use audio stem separation from the command line or as a dependency in your own Python project, using the amazing MDX-Net, VR Arch, Demucs and MDXC models available in UVR by @Anjok07 & @aufr33.

-Audio Separator is a Python package that allows you to separate an audio file into various stems, using models trained by @Anjok07 for use with UVR (https://github.com/Anjok07/ultimatevocalremovergui).
+Audio Separator is a Python package that allows you to separate an audio file into various stems, using models trained by @Anjok07 for use with UVR (<https://github.com/Anjok07/ultimatevocalremovergui>).

-The simplest (and probably most utilized) use case for this package is to separate an audio file into two stems, Instrumental and Vocals which can be very useful for producing Karaoke videos!
-However, the models available in UVR can separate audio into many more stems, such as Drums, Bass, Piano, Guitar, and perform other audio processing tasks such as denoising and removing echo / reverb.
+The simplest (and probably most used) use case for this package is to separate an audio file into two stems, Instrumental and Vocals, which can be very useful for producing karaoke videos!
+However, the models available in UVR can separate audio into many more stems, such as Drums, Bass, Piano, and Guitar, and perform other audio processing tasks, such as denoising or removing echo/reverb.

 ## Features